Chapter Ninety Seven

 Su, “Don’t they mostly go broke?”

 “Sure, but when one clicks, she cleans up.
 She only works the security end, doesn’t make the games and apps, makes them safe from hacks.
 If the game or app catches on, she gets a payday.
 It keeps her head in the latest code and code busting.
 It’s fun for her.
-In comes this forty plus woman, and the smug kids who are sure she’s past it sit abjectly humiliated while she burns through their firewalls like a blow torch on papier-mâché.”
+In comes this ancient forty year old woman, and the smug kids who are sure she’s past it sit abjectly humiliated while she burns through their firewalls like a blow torch on papier-mâché.”

 Su laughs, “Love to see their expression.”